knative/community/TRADEMARK-COMMITTEE.md

 | Unknown - to be selected | IBM/RedHat   | Unknown |
 | Unknown - to be selected | VMware       | Unknown |

+Committee members for bootstrap term will be chosen during the Steering Committee election process.

 ## Decision process

 The Trademark Committee desires to always reach consensus.
 Additionally, each member can veto decisions regarding assignment of the mark, charter, conformance, and scope.

+Decisions requiring a vote include: issuing written policy, amending existing written policy, official responses to publicly raised issues, or any other decisions that are in the scope of the Trademark Committee’s charter.

+Voted decisions pass when all members vote to approve the decision, or a majority approves and the rest of the members abstain.

 Decisions are made in meetings when a quorum of the members are present and may pass with at least half the members of the committee supporting it.
 Vetoes by